AquaticFish/commit-catch/README.md

 [Cocktail cheat sheet](https://www.liquor.com/recipes/cosmopolitan/)

 The legendary Cosmopolitan is a simple cocktail with a big history.
-It reached its height of popularity in the 1990s, when the HBO show “Sex and the City” was at its peak.
+It reached its height of popularity in the 1990s, when the HBO show *“Sex and the City”* was at its peak.
 The pink-hued, Martini-style drink was a favorite of the characters on the show.
 It made its debut during the second season and became a series regular after that.

 For a good decade, the Cosmopolitan may have been **the most popular cocktail** in America, and bartenders couldn’t work a shift without making dozens of them for thirsty patrons.
 Naturally, its ubiquity spurred countless riffs, from the White Cosmo (St-Germain in place of Cointreau) to versions featuring gin.
 While the drink isn’t as popular today as it was in its heyday, the classic recipe is still very much alive.

-## Ingredients✨
+## Ingredients

 - 1 1/2 ounces citron vodka
 - 3/4 ounce Cointreau